What’s on this page?

 Off-Campus Student Services is working closely with various landlords and property management companies to highlight issues concerning COVID-19 off campus and stress safety measures that can be taken to reduce the likelihood of transmission.

 Staff members are also working with various neighborhood associations, business owners and city agencies, including the Albany Police Department, to address pandemic-related issues that occur in the community.

-If you receive a positive diagnostic test result, please upload your test result and county health documentation (such as health orders or health releases) into the “Test Results” section of the Student Portal and then email [email protected] to notify the University.
+If you receive a positive diagnostic test result, please upload your test result and county health documentation (such as health orders or health releases) the Student COVID Documentation Portal and then email [email protected] to notify the University.

-Students are required to follow all physical distancing guidelines and other directives from the University pertaining to COVID-19 while they are both on and off campus.
-That includes any New York State Governor’s Executive Orders, as well as the rules written into the UAlbany Cares pledge.
+Students are required to follow all mask mandates, physical distancing guidelines and other directives from the University pertaining to COVID-19 while they are both on and off campus.
+That includes any New York State Governor’s Executive Orders, as well as the rules listed in the UAlbany Cares pledge and on this website.

-While staff will continue cleaning and disinfecting per CDC guidelines, students are strongly encouraged to wipe down surfaces with disinfectant before and after each use.
+While staff continues to regularly clean and disinfect public spaces, students are strongly encouraged to wipe down surfaces with disinfectant before and after each use, per CDC guidelines.
 Disinfectant wipes are available at various locations around campus.

 Regular use of hand sanitizer and proper hand washing is also recommended.

 All meal plan requirements are in effect, per the 2020-2021 Housing License, with the following changes: